jf001z/MessageBoard/README.md

 `http://localhost:3030`

-and the page is like this and it is using websocket to live update the latest message:
+and the page is like this:

 ![basic_layout](https://github.com/jf001z/MessageBoard/blob/master/images/basic_layout.gif)

+It is using websocket to live update the latest message, the performance is like this:

 ![basic_layout](https://github.com/jf001z/MessageBoard/blob/master/images/websocket.gif)